 Cameron Hildreth has been a Working Member of our Coop since she moved here in 1995.
 Elected to the Board in 2001, she has served on every Board Committee except the Finance Committee.
 She has enjoyed being a part of the three major expansion projects during her tenure and in the last 2 years, she served on the Design Team for the Coop: the Whole Block.
 An avid knitter, Cameron owns Stix, a retail yarn store located downtown.
 She and her husband, Peter, share their home with Severus, a Wheaten Terrier who has stolen their hearts, and 3 young(er) adults when they are home.

 Matt Skoglund has lived in Bozeman with his wife, Sarah, since 2008.
+Along with Sarah, Matt is the founder and owner of North Bridger Bison, a bison ranch rooted in Regenerative Agriculture principles located 30 miles northeast of Bozeman in the Shields Valley.
+Prior to starting North Bridger Bison, Matt was the Director of the Northern Rockies Office for the Natural Resources Defense Council, where he worked on various conservation issues in Montana and the Northern Rockies for a decade.
 Matt is a graduate of Middlebury College and the University of Illinois College of Law.
-Along with Sarah, Matt is the founder and owner of North Bridger Bison, a holistically managed bison ranch located 30 miles northeast of Bozeman in the Shields Valley.
-Prior to starting North Bridger Bison, Matt was the Director of the Northern Rockies Office for the Natural Resources Defense Council, where he worked on various conservation issues in Montana and the Northern Rockies for almost ten years.
-Matt is passionate about local food, and he loves to hunt, garden, cook, and search for morel mushrooms in the spring.
-But, more than anything, Matt is proudest to be the dad to his and Sarah's two kids, Otto (5) and Greta (2).
+He is passionate about local food, and he loves to hunt, garden, cook, and forage for morel mushrooms in the spring.
+But, more than anything, Matt is proudest to be the dad to his and Sarah's two kids, Otto (7) and Greta (4).